PaddlePaddle/PaddleSeg/configs/segmenter/README.md

 ## Reference

 > Strudel, Robin, Ricardo Garcia, Ivan Laptev, and Cordelia Schmid.
-"Segmenter: Transformer for Semantic Segmentation." arXiv preprint arXiv:2105.05633 (2021).
+"Segmenter: Transformer for Semantic Segmentation."
+In Proceedings of the IEEE International Conference on Computer Vision, pp. 7262-7272.
+2021..

 ## Performance